Model Building with F-Theory

-The classical superpotential in $F$-theory does not receive corrections to any order in perturbation theory, however it may receive non-perturbative corrections due to $D$-instantons.
+As we reviewed earlier, the classical superpotential in $F$-theory does not receive corrections to any order in large volume perturbation theory, however it may receive non-perturbative corrections due to $D$-instantons.
 Let us discuss the possibilities and their heterotic analogues.
 Our discussion is similar to \cite{Witten:1996bn}.

 The easiest way to get the correspondence is to follow BPS states across a chain of dualities in seven dimensions:

 which we will further compactify to four dimensions by fibering over a base $B_2$ and taking $R\to \infty$.
 Let us first consider the equivalence on the left.
 We could get non-trivial instanton effects from $M2$-branes wrapping a three-cycle which includes one of the circles of the $T^2$.
 These would correspond to instantons made of $(p,q)$ strings on the $F$-theory side.
 Such three-cycles are rare however.
 If the three-cycle lives in $B_3$ completely then the instanton will have infinite action as $R\to \infty$.
 Therefore we can concentrate on the $M5$-branes.
 An $M5$-brane wrapped on $K3$ gets mapped to a $D3$-brane wrapping the ${\bf P}^1$ base of the $K3$, and we can wrap it on an additional curve $\alpha_2 \subset B_2$ to get an instanton.
 The other option is to wrap the $M5$-brane on the $T^2$ fiber of the $K3$ and some additional four-cycle $\alpha_4$ which does not contain the ${\bf P}^1$-base of the $K3$.
 This gets mapped to a $D3$-brane instanton which wraps the four-cycle $\alpha_4$.
 If this coincides with the location of gauge 7-branes and if the bundles on the four-cycle also agree, such instantons may be interpreted as gauge theory instantons.